Probate Attorney Orange County California

 The following is an overview of the probate process, as well as the process of administering the estate of someone who had developed a revocable living trust.

 If you die without a living trust-based estate plan in Orange County, and/or if you have probatable assets in excess of $150,000, your estate will be subject to the probate procedure.

 Probate is a legal proceeding that is used to complete a person’s legal and financial affairs after death.
 In California, probate proceedings are conducted in the Superior Court for the county where the decedent lived and can take at least six months and sometimes as long as several years to finish.

 WHAT HAPPENS DURING A PROBATE?

-The person who is nominated in the will as executor files a petition asking that he or she be appointed as executor of the estate.
-If there is no will, the Probate Code provides a list of persons who have priority to petition to become executor.
+The person who is nominated in the will must file a petition asking that he or she be appointed as executor of the estate.
+If there is no will, the Probate Code provides a list of persons who have priority to petition to become an executor.

 HOW MUCH DOES PROBATE COST?

 California Probate Code Section 10810 sets the maximum statutory fees that Orange County probate attorneys can charge.
 Higher fees can be ordered by a court for more complicated cases.